-Laurie Fitch, Portland and Greenwood: BS in Business Administration, USM.
+Laurie Fitch, Greenwood: BS in Business Administration, USM.
 Laurie has worked in the Investment Division at Unum Group since 1992, currently in the role of Sr. Investment Analyst.
 She is a member of the Professional Ski Instructors of America with Level II Alpine and Level I Telemark certifications.
 A lifelong skier, Laurie started skiing at Mt.
 Abram at age five.
 She began teaching skiing in 1981 and has taught at both Sunday River and Mt.
 Abram (and still does!).
 She presently serves as President of the Mt.
 Abram Ski Club, an independent 501(c)(3) organization providing training, education and scholarships for youth in Western Maine.
 She also enjoys cycling, golf, hiking, kayaking and other outdoor adventures in Maine.

 David Irons, Westbrook: Began radio and television broadcasting in 1959; ski writer for Portland and Lewiston newspapers since 1970s; past senior editor of Ski Industry Letter; contributor to Ski, Skiing and Snow Country magazines; certified ski patrolman with National Ski Patrol and Professional Ski Patrol Association; past president of Eastern Ski Writers Association and North American Snowsports Journalists Association.
 Chairman of the Maine Ski Hall of Fame committee.